wesbragagt/node-express-ts-docker/README.md

 `yarn install` - Install all the dependencies.
 `yarn dev` - Run a local API environment for **development**.

+Create a route file .ts under routes and webpack will import every route within that folder so you don't have to worry about importing routes.

 ## With Docker

 `yarn dev:docker` - Creates and runs an isolated environment in a docker container for **development** (recommended).